Online for the 2023-2024 School Year

 Grading Approach

 The goal of this course is to help all students learn the classwork well enough to earn an A!
-Students are therefore graded based on what they know and what they can do rather than on their timeliness or compliance.
-Tests are meant to assess as well as prepare students for the AP exam.
+Students are therefore graded based on what they know and what they can do rather than on their timeliness or compliance (following Grading for Equity principles).
+Tests are meant to assess as well as prepare students for the AP® exam.
 There are also project grades which comprise a large percentage of the overall course grade.
 The teachers will make all possible accommodations to help every student succeed, including providing opportunities for test corrections and work revisions without penalties.
 Additionally, the grades of all students who score a 5 on the AP® exam will be updated to an A+.

 Course Dates

-If students need additional time off or flexibility with deadlines, it is their responsibility to email Ms. Rebekah for adjustments.
+If students need additional time off or flexibility with deadlines, they should email Ms. Rebekah to plan ahead.

 Course Fee

-Ms. Rebekah has recently won an Educator Affiliate Award for NCWIT's Aspirations in Computing Program for her work with girls in computer science.
-For the last 7 summers, Ms. Rebekah has scored the Create Performance Task for AP CSP exam as reader.
+In 2023-2024, Ms. Rebekah has received a CSTA New Jersey Teaching Excellence Award.
+In 2023, she also received an Educator Affiliate Award for NCWIT's Aspirations in Computing Program for her work with girls in computer science.
+For 6 summers, Ms. Rebekah has scored the Create Performance Task for AP CSP exam as reader.
 The training and scoring of thousands of exams has given her great insights on how to best prepare the class for the performance task portion of the exam.
 Following her master's degree in Curriculum and Instruction from Western Governors University, Ms. Rebekah has earned multiple educator certificates from various tech companies and from Penn State University Lehigh Valley for teaching English Language Learners (ELLs).
-She holds state teaching certifications in computer science as well as a broad variety of other subjects.
+She holds PA and NJ teaching certifications in computer science as well as a broad variety of other subjects.
 She has participated in Cooperative Learning Research for Computer Science Principles, served as a CS for All Teachers Ambassador, and is currently a CS Awesome PD Facilitator.

-In addition to teaching AP® Computer Science Principles, Ms. Rebekah is the instructor for AP® Computer Science A and Honors Computer Science Discoveries for PA Homeschoolers.
-She also teaches AP® Computer Science A, AP® Computer Science Principles, Computer Science Discoveries, and Web Design in person for a local private school.
-Ms. Rebekah is a lifelong educator and learner who has taught middle and high school students—public, charter, private, and homeschooled—for the past 14 years.
+In addition to teaching AP® Computer Science Principles, Ms. Rebekah is the instructor for AP® Computer Science A for PA Homeschoolers.
+In addition to her online teaching, Ms. Rebekah serves as the Computer Science Innovation Specialist for the New Jersey Department of Education.
+Ms. Rebekah is a lifelong educator and learner who has taught middle and high school students—public, charter, private, and homeschooled—for the past 16 years.
 Having been homeschooled herself, Ms. Rebekah understands how diverse, independent, intelligent, and engaged homeschooled students are.
-She is excited to work with such talented students and aid them in their studies of computer science!
+She is excited to continue to work with such talented students and aid them in their studies of computer science!